 There have been many improvements made in this report.
-Trends in Chronic Kidney Failure Stage 5, mineral metabolism and nutrition have been added.
+Trends on chronic kidney disease stage 5, mineral metabolism and nutrition have been added.
 I am confident that more improvements and refinements will be made with future reports.

 I am sure that the report will be invaluable to those who are involved in the care of patients suffering from chronic kidney disease.